Gitnux/Report 2026

 Technology Adoption Interpretation

-In 2023, 70% of shippers reported using supply chain risk management technology, showing that technology adoption is becoming a mainstream approach to mitigating disruptions that impact game inventory and distribution.
+In 2023, 70% of gaming industry shippers reported using supply chain risk management technology, showing strong technology adoption that helps them better mitigate disruption risks.

 Inventory & Fulfillment Interpretation